 Caprichio is the largest tiger at Carolina Tiger Rescue currently weighing in at over 480 pounds.
 We have had some overweight cats before but Caprichio is all muscle!
 This big boy has a beautiful, bright orange coat and a head so large you can't miss it!
 Caprichio does have a bowed back leg that is likely due to malnutrition as a cub and he walks with a bit of a limp, but he does not let it slow him down!

-Caprichio lives with his enclosure-mates, Carolina and India Tiger on Oak Hill.
-They live on tour next to Tio Tiger.
+Caprichio lives with his enclosure-mate, Carolina on Oak Hill.

 It is estimated that 1/3 of all land mammals will risk extinction by the year 2050 if the current trend continues.
 These animals are losing their habitats at an alarming rate.
 On average, 300 football fields' worth of rainforest is cleared each hour for palm oil plantations.
 Palm oil is an easy and cheap crop to grow that is in over 50% of consumer goods.
 The area in which palm oil is planted is home to tigers, orangutans, and countless other species, big and small, that are vital to the Earth’s well-being.